Marco15453-Archived/NukeLock/README.md

 nuke_lock:
   # Should the plugin be enabled?
   is_enabled: true
+  # Should debug messages be shown?
+  debug: false
   # Should the Warhead be auto armed at the start of the Round?
   warhead_auto_armed: true
   # After what time should the warhead be automaticly started and can't be stopped (-1 = Disabled)